juniorsysadmin/puppet-irqbalance/README.md

 anything not supported by the default irqbalance version that comes with the distribution.

+#### Unmanaged service states

+This module will not manage the running state of the irqbalance service when applied to a single processor system, or when `oneshot` is set to yes.
+In these scenarios the `service_ensure` parameter is simply ignored.

 #### Init scripts

-Some distributions (generally Ubuntu) include init scripts which do not support the full set of options that the installed irqbalance version itself supports.
+The Upstart init script that was included with Ubuntu Trusty Tahr (14.04) does not seem to support the full set of options that the installed irqbalance version itself supports.

-If `manage_init_script_file` is set to true, this module will generally provide a sensible init script.
-Additionally, if you wish to provide your own init script you can do so with the appropriate parameter. eg. `upstart_init_script_file_source` or `systemd_init_script_file_template`.
+If `manage_init_script_file` is set to true, this module will generally provide a sensible init script replacement for Ubuntu distributions.
+Additionally, if you wish to provide your own init script you can do so by passing the appropriate parameter: eg. `upstart_init_script_file_source` or `systemd_init_script_file_template`.

-By default:
+This module will default to using the following init types to manage the
+service:

 - CentOS/RHEL5 will use SysV init scripts.
 - CentOS/RHEL6 will use SysV init scripts.
 - CentOS/RHEL7 will use systemd.